MarcinOrlowski/process-dotenv/README.md

 [![License](https://poser.pugx.org/marcin-orlowski/process-dotenv/license)](https://packagist.org/packages/marcin-orlowski/process-dotenv)

-DotEnv file (`.env`) are often used as runtime configuration files (i.e. Laravel based PHP projects) and are not stored in your repository, so if you use Continuous Integration (CI) tools like Team City, you need to create that `.env` file before tests can be started.
-Process DotEnv tool wass created to help you with step.
+DotEnv file (`.env`) are often used as runtime configuration files (i.e. Laravel based PHP projects) and are not stored in your repository, so if you use Continuous Integration (CI) tools like TeamCity, you need to create that `.env` file before tests can be started.
+Process DotEnv tool wass created to help you with this step.

+**NOTE:** Whenever I say `.env` or `.env.dist` I only mean **file format**, not file name.
+Your file names can be anything you like as long its content follows dot-env file format!

-The main assumption is that you usually have file like `.env.dist` in your repository (so people know how to create production `.env`).
-This tool reads that file and tries to get values for keys present in the file by looking into environmental variables or command line arguments to produce populated, ready to use DotEnv file.
-Having `.env` created that way lets you keep all needed runtime configuration (i.e. API keys etc) directly in CI configuration, in run step in Team City.
+The main assumption is that you usually have file like `.env.dist` in your repository (so people can find out how production `.env` is expected to look lie).
+This tool reads that `.env.dist` file, get default values from it and then checks if any of these should be overriden by values passed as either command line argument or environmental variables.
+Once this step is done, it echoes result of the merge as  populated, ready to use `.env` file.
+Having `.env` created that way lets you keep all needed runtime configuration (i.e. API keys etc) away from repository (i.e. directly in your CI server configuration), while ignoring all the non-sensitive ones you could set up based on defaults.

-**NOTE:** To avoid accidental overwrites this tool only echoes content of echoed file, so to create physical `.env` file for your code you need to redirect stdout with regular ` ... > .env`.
+**NOTE:** To avoid accidental overwrites `process-dotenv` does not create any files but echoes the final content, so to create physical `.env` file for your code you need to redirect output to file with regular
+redirection: ` ... > .env`.

 ## Env variable subsitution ##

-Let's assume our `.env.dist` looks like this:
+Let's assume our `.env.dist` file looks like this:

     KEY=val
     BAR=zen
     FOO=

-then knowing you want to have own value set for `KEY` you set your build step in CI as shell script:

-    export KEY=bar
+Now, knowing your app requires `KEY` to be valid i.e. API key for tests to pass we can make it replaced with `process-dotenv` like that (sample mimics shell session):

+    $ KEY=barbar
-    vendor/bin/process-dotenv .env.dist > .env
+    $ vendor/bin/process-dotenv .env.dist > .env

-which shall produce `.env` file with content as follow:
+which shall produce `.env` file with the following content:

-    KEY=bar
+    KEY=barbar
     BAR=zen
     FOO=

-As you noticed, original value of `KEY` is replaced with what we provided, while `BAR` and `FOO`, for which we did not provide replacements, were copied unaltered.
+As you noticed, original value of `KEY` is replaced with what we provided via enviromental variable, while `BAR` and `FOO`, for which we did not provide replacements, were copied unaltered.

 ## Argument subsitution ##

-Aside of env variables you can also pass `key=val` arguments to `process-dotenv` achieve the same
+Aside of env variables you can also pass `key=val` pairs as `process-dotenv` invocation arguments to achieve the same results:
-goal:

-    vendor/bin/process-dotenv .env.dist KEY=bar > .env
+    $ vendor/bin/process-dotenv .env.dist KEY=barbar > .env

-**IMPORTANT:** first argument always refers to source env file.
+**IMPORTANT:** first argument always refers to source dot-env file, followed by (optional) KEY=VAL pairs.
+Naturally you can pass as many pairs as you need and file names can be whatever you like.

 ## Combined substitution ##

 Both substitution methods can be used together.
-When key is provided as argument and also exists as Env variable, then command line provided value will be used:
+When key is provided as argument and also exists as enviromental variable, then command line provided value will be used:

-    export KEY=bar
+    $ KEY=barbar
-    vendor/bin/process-dotenv .env.dist KEY=foo > .env
+    $ vendor/bin/process-dotenv .env.dist KEY=value > .env

-will produce:
+would produce:

-    KEY=foo
+    KEY=value
     BAR=zen
     FOO=